 In addition to any penalty imposed by the court, there are also mandatory reporting obligations imposed after conviction of a CEM offence, which is often referred to as being on the sex offenders register.
 You can read all about the reporting regime here.

 Analysis and grading of material

-The court will consider the total amount, with a focus on the numbers in each category, to determine the seriousness of the charges.
+The court will consider the total amount of images and videos, with a focus on the category of material (i.e. how offensive it is), rather than the total numbers.
 The Oliver scale categories are set out in the below table.

 |Category 1||No sexual activity|

 |Category 2||Solo/sex act between children|